kiranma72/abdm-docs/content/1-basics/The_PHR_Framework.md

 {{% /notice %}}
 Users can start with a self declared ABHA address and later link it to an ABHA number

-{{% icon icon="user-check" %}} *Note* : While users are allowed to create more than one ABHA address, ABDM encourages every induvidual to have only ONE ABHA address.
+{{% icon icon="user-check" %}} *Note* : While users are allowed to create more than one ABHA address, ABDM encourages every user to have only ONE ABHA address.
 The process of obtaining an ABHA address is designed to ensure that users don't accidentally create multiple addresses

 {{% icon icon="user-check" %}} *Try it out* - Create an ABHA address that you can use on the ABDM sandbox at [phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in).
 This will create an ABHA address on the @sbx HIE-CM hosted within the sandbox

 ## What is an ABHA Number?
 ABHA number is a *14 digit number* that is unique (only one per person) issued only after a strong KYC.
-You can link a PHR address with an ABHA number ABHA is a core building block of the ABDM ecosystem and integrates with several other systems to provide online KYC including Aadhaar, Driving licence and PAN
+Every ABHA number is automatically available as an ABHA address like <14digitabhano>@abdm.
+ABHA is a core building block of the ABDM ecosystem and integrates with several other systems to provide online KYC including Aadhaar, Driving licence and PAN

-You can obtain an ABHA by signing up at [https://abha.abdm.gov.in](https://abha.abdm.gov.in)
+You can obtain an ABHA number by signing up at [https://abha.abdm.gov.in](https://abha.abdm.gov.in)

-ABHA numbers are extremely important for helping those who use feature phones or do not use a phone to create their personal health records.
+ABHA numbers are extremely important for helping those who use feature phones or do not use a phone to manage their personal health records.
 ABHA numbers are issued in assisted mode extensively by all Government health programs.
-Each of these ABHA numbers also issues a PHR address on the @abdm HIE-CM.
-They look like <14digitabhano>@abdm.
-Government programs link any health records they create to this ABHA address.
+Government programs are encouraged to link any health records they create to <14digitabhano>@abdm.

 *You can play around with the sandbox instance of the ABHA building block at* [https://abhasbx.abdm.gov.in](https://abhasbx.abdm.gov.in)

 ## What is a PHR application?
 Personal Health Record Applications are software service providers who offer front ends to individuals and enable them to create a ABHA address, discover and link health records from various HIPs, allow users to view their records, offer long term storage of records, upload users health records and share records on the ABDM network.
 PHR Apps work closely with the HIE-CM and provide a front end for HIE-CM actions like viewing and granting consents.
-(Note: That PHR Apps now subsume the entity type termed Health Lockers in earlier version of the HIP/HIU guidelines)
+(Note: All PHR Apps are also Health Lockers in earlier version of the HIP/HIU guidelines)

 *You can play around with the sandbox instance of the ABHA PHR app at*  [https://phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in)

 ## How does a HIE-CM create a longitudinal Health record
-The PHR architecture is inline with the concepts described in the Niti Aayog National Health Stack (NHS) strategy and the National Digital Health Blueprint documents.

-ABDM is implemented as a Federated Architecture, where data is kept by the entity that generates the health data.
-Only a link called a *care context* is added to the PHR address.
+ABDM is implemented as a Federated Architecture, where data is kept by the entity that generates the health data (HRP).
+When a new record is generated by health facility it adds a link called a *care context* to the user's PHR address.
+A PHR address holds the set of links to the health data across multiple facilities (HRPs).
 The HIE-CM is designed to be data blind, ie it does not know any details of the health records that are linked with the PHR address and the architecture ensures that any exchange of health data does not pass through the HIE-CM.

 The architecture is also fully aligned with the upcoming Data Protection Bill.
-The MietY consent framework and DEPA architecture is used to ensure that any data shared is only with a fully structured consent artifact.
-This design should ensure that any health facility using a ABDM compliant software will automatically be compliant to the Data protection bill.
+The intent is to enable any health facility using a ABDM compliant software to be automatically compliant to the Data protection bill.
+The HIE-CM as keeps track of all consents provided by the user.
+Consents are structured as digital consent artifacts that is based on the MietY consent framework

 ![How HIE-CM builds a PHR ](../hie_cm_linking.png)

 {{% notice%}}